yaseenkady/tree.pro/4_digestive_system/7_pancreas/insulin/diabetes_mellitus.md

 # <

 Genome polygenic
-(50% and 90% concordances in twins in type 1 and type 2 respectively.)
+(Concordance in twins is 50% in type 1 and 90% in type 2.)

 # >

 Fatigue

-Blood glucose
-(High.
-Fasting 8hr 126mg/dl and 2hr and random 200mg/dl.)
+Hyperglycemia
+(126mg/dl 8hr after eating.
+200mg/dl 2hr after eating or random.)

-Blood osmolality
+High blood osmolality
-(High.)

 Dehydration

-Blood hemoglobin A1c
+High blood hemoglobin A1c
-(High.
-6.5%.)
+(6.5%.)

-Urine glucose
+High urine glucose
-(High.
-"Mellitus".)
+("Mellitus".)

 Polyuria
 ("Diabetes".
-Associated more in type 1.)
+More in type 1.)

 Polydipsia
-(Associated more in type 1.)
+(More in type 1.)

 Polyphagia
-(Associated more in type 1.)
+(More in type 1.)

 Weight loss
-(Associated more in type 1.)
+(More in type 1.)

 Diabetic ketoacidosis
-(Associated more in type 1.)
+(More in type 1.)

-(Microangiopathy.)

 Retinopathy